Koromix/rygel/web/koromix.dev/pages/index.md

 ## TyTools

-TyTools is a collection of independent tools to manage, flash and communicate with **[Teensy](https://www.pjrc.com/teensy/) microcontrollers**.
+TyTools is a collection of independent tools to manage, flash and communicate with [Teensy microcontrollers](https://www.pjrc.com/teensy/).

 Tool        | Type                      | Description
 ----------- | ------------------------- | ----------------------------------------------------